 But this is a false assumption.
 Often high-resolution images cause poor page speeds and thus a user ends up leaving the webpage and site completely.

-It is crucial to select the right colors that are compatible with a design.
+It is crucial to select the right colors that are compatible with the design.
 While selecting colors you must think about the client's audience and the brand hitting the market.
 You need to co-operate with the users’ color blindness.

 It is always advisable to include a high contrast in color.
-Use the same color code corresponding to the function, which means have the same colors for same functions.
+Use the same color code corresponding to the function, which means have the same colors for the same functions.

-Another faux pas which is made is the number of colors that are used while designing as it generally turns off the user.
+Another faux pas that is made is the number of colors that are used while designing as it generally turns off the user.
 Remember colors are not the sole medium to highlight the difference.

 Absence of Feedback

 If you are a tech lover and are always eager to try new mobile applications, it is a possibility that you might have come across some apps that leave you confused as to whether or not the app is working or if it has stopped responding.

 This generally happens when a loading screen is displayed on the screen with static icons but no message whatsoever.
 It has been seen that users feel more satisfied with the appearance of a small message that says something like ‘please wait while your account is being set up’.

 This informs the users that they are in between the process and that they have to wait for it winds up.
 Nowadays, the loader icons have been modified with spinners and moving circles and many others to deliver the same experience as a message would have done.